Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Introduction

-\begin{theorem} Let $G \leq \Sym(\omega)$ be an oligomorphic group.
-Let $N_G$ denote its normaliser in $\Sym(\omega)$. \begin{enumerate}[(a)] \item $\Inn(G)$ is closed in $\Aut(G)$. \item The Polish group $N_G/G$ is profinite. \item The Polish group $\Out(G)$ is totally disconnected, locally compact (t.d.l.c.). \end{enumerate} \end{theorem} This theorem is obtained through three separate results below: (a) is proved for the wider setting of Roelcke precompact groups in \ref{prop: Inn closed}; (b) follows from \ref{profinite_lemma}; (c) is obtained through \ref{prop: tdlc}.
-The ``upper bound" on the complexity of $\Out(G)$ in (c) begs the following question.

-\begin{question} Is $\Out(G)$ always profinite for an oligomorphic group $G$? \end{question} It is easy to see from our proofs that $G \mapsto \Out(G)$ is a Borel invariant of oligomorphic groups.
-Our results open the door for a wider study of oligomorphic groups via this invariant, perhaps simlar to the case of finite groups~\cite{Wilson:25}.
+\begin{theorem} Let $G \leq_c \Sym(\omega)$ be an oligomorphic group.
+Let $\+ N_G$ denote its normaliser in $\Sym(\omega)$. \begin{enumerate}[(a)] \item $\Inn(G)$ is closed in $\Aut(G)$. \item The Polish group $\+ N_G/G$ is profinite. \item The Polish group $\Out(G)$ is totally disconnected, locally compact (t.d.l.c.). \end{enumerate} \end{theorem} This theorem is obtained through three separate results.
+Part (a) is proved for the wider setting of Roelcke precompact groups in \ref{prop: Inn closed}.
+Part (b) follows from \ref{profinite_lemma}, and part (c) is obtained through \ref{prop: tdlc}.
+The ``upper bound" on the complexity of $\Out(G)$ in (c) begs the question whether $\Out(G)$ is always profinite for an oligomorphic group $G$.
+It is easy to see from our proofs that the map $G \mapsto \Out(G)$ is a Borel invariant of oligomorphic groups.
+Our results open the door for a wider study of oligomorphic groups via this invariant, perhaps similar to the case of finite groups~\cite{Wilson:25}.

-The \emph{second direction} is to study the complexity, in the sense of Borel reducibility (see \cite{gao}), of the topological isomorphism relation between oligomorphic groups.
-The set of oligomorphic groups can be seen as a standard Borel space (see \cite{nies}).
-In~\cite{coarse} it was shown that their isomorphism relation is below a Borel equivalence relation with all classes countable; it was left open whether this equivalence relation is in fact much lower: is it reducibile to the identity relation on $\mathbb R$?
+The \emph{second direction} is to study the complexity, in the sense of Borel reducibility~$\leq_B$ (see \cite{gao}), of the topological isomorphism relation between oligomorphic groups.
+The set of oligomorphic groups can be seen as a standard Borel space (see~\cite{nies}).
+In~\cite{coarse} it was shown that their isomorphism relation is Borel reducible to a Borel equivalence relation with all classes countable; it was left open whether this equivalence relation is in fact much lower: is it Borel reducible to the identity relation on $\mathbb R$?
 Such an equivalence relation is called \emph{smooth}.